RibbonCommunications/webrtc-anonymous-js-sdk/docs/ribbon-webrtc-doc.md

 possible for the track to start receiving media again (see the [media:sourceUnmuted][102] event).

 This event is generated outside the control of the SDK.
-This will predominantely happen for a remote track during network issues, where media will lose frames and be "choppy".
+This will predominantly happen for a remote track during network issues, where media will lose frames and be "choppy".
 This may also happen for a local track if the browser or end-user stops allowing the SDK to access the media device, for example.